 - Form Title – Name of the form used for both display and administrative purposes.

-Display Form Title – Toggle to show/hide form title when displayed on-page.
-This may be important to disable if you are going to add your form in a page that contains another title.
+Display Form Title – Toggle to show/hide form title when displayed on the page.
+This may be important to disable if you are going to add your form to a page that contains another title.

-- Clear Successfully Completed Form – Toggle this option on to clear submitted values from the form after processing task has completed successfully.
+- Clear Successfully Completed Form – Toggle this option to clear submitted values from the form after the processing task has been completed successfully.

-- Hide Successfully Completed Form – Toggle this option on to completely hide the form after processing task has completed successfully.
+- Hide Successfully Completed Form – Toggle this option to completely hide the form after the processing task has been completed successfully.

 - Custom labels – Use this option to add more custom labels to fields